impress-org/support-manual/documentation/responsibilities.md

 ## Using Asana and Google Docs for Documentation

-Once feedback posts are recieved and processed by the DPM, they are prioritized and added as tasks in Asana.
+Once feedback posts are received and processed by the DPM, they are prioritized and added as tasks in Asana.

 The feedback site is a look at _what needs to be done_.
 The Asana board, by contrast, is a look at _what we are currently working on_.